Birth control in the United States: 2010 Patient Protection and Affordable Care Act

 In two major legal cases that were planned in 2014, the attorneys made an issue of whether a for-profit corporation can be required to provide coverage for contraceptive services to its employees.
 As of 1 January 2016, women in Oregon will be eligible to purchase a one-year supply of oral contraceptive; this is the first such legislation in the United States and has attracted the attention of California, Washington state and New York.

 Possible new rule under Trump administration

 In 2017, the Department of Health and Human Services changed the previous federal requirement for employers to cover birth control in the health insurance plans for their employees.
 Under this new rule, hundreds of thousands of women would lose their ability to have their birth control costs covered for them.
 The new rule would let insurers and employers refuse to provide birth control if doing so went against their "religious beliefs" or "moral convictions".
 However, later in 2017 federal judge Wendy Beetlestone issued an injunction temporarily stopping the enforcement of this new rule.
+The nationwide injunction was overturned by the Supreme Court in 2020.